-141. In July 2010, Microsoft discontinued the Kin, its social networking phone, after just six weeks of disappointing sales.
-During what step of the strategic marketing planning process would Microsoft have made the decision to stop offering the product?
+143. In July 2010, Microsoft discontinued the Kin, its social networking phone, after just six weeks of

+Microsoft have made the decision to stop offering the product?

 Step 5-Evaluate performance using marketing metrics.

 Some students might also answer "Control phase."
 Strictly speaking, this is a phase and not a step; however, Step 5 is the only step of the process that fits into the Control phase, so you may want to accept both as correct answers.